Nature’s Athletes: Adapt or Die

 And it’s even questionable as to whether our modern, high-tech training methods have made any significant difference to our physical capabilities whatsoever with studies maintaining that any measurable improvement in the achievements of athletes in competition over the past century or so can be largely attributed to improvements in technologies (see banned swimsuits or running track materials) rather than to stronger, faster or fitter individuals in general.
 Obviously exceptions abound and appear in every generation, but exceptions tend to prove the rule.

 Whether you believe this or not, bear in mind that the current world record for the 100 metres sprint is 9.58 seconds, set by Usain Bolt.
 The world record over 100 years ago in 1912 was 10.6 seconds, held by Donald Lippincott of the USA.
 And then think about what shoes and clothing Mr. Lippincott was running in, how less engineered the surface was, and how less ‘advanced’ his training methods, diet and supplements were.
-One can then postulate that give that 1912 guy the training, equipment and conditions of the modern competition and he might well take Usain to the cleaners.
+One can then postulate that give that 1912 guy the training, equipment and conditions of the modern age and he’d probably take Usain to the cleaners.
 Which would mean not only that we haven’t noticeably improved at sprinting as a species, but also that all our modern, high-powered, sports-science supported methodologies make just about zero difference overall.

 Manthropology author Peter McAllister goes one step further to claim that ancient Man was actually considerably stronger, faster, more powerful and more resilient than his newest descendants.
 While it’s obviously very difficult to compare capacities on an individual level over such vast time-frames, the point remains that humans have been pretty damn awesome for many thousands of years and that this is due to our innate, natural, hugely adaptive physical capabilities.